VirtoCommerce/vc-docs/dev_docs/docs/Fundamentals/Data-Import/02-building-custom-importer.md

     **Line 8** registers `CsvProductImageImporter` in the global importer registry, so that the new importer may become available for import profile creation and for running the import process.

-1. Run data importer.
-There are two options for using the import library:
+1. Run data importer:

+    === "From the interface"

-    1. From the user interface as `ImportProfile` that has an assigned `CsvProductImageImporter`:
+        To run data importer from the user interface as `ImportProfile` that has an assigned `CsvProductImageImporter`:

         1. Manually select a profile on the blade.
         1. Specify the file for import.
 The preview is availabe.
         1. Manually start the import process and observe the progress.